 After the Civil War, ex-Confederate soldiers heading for a new life in Mexico run into ex-Union cavalrymen selling horses to the Mexican government but they must join forces to fight off Mexican bandits and revolutionaries.

 Sam and George strike gold in Alaska.
-George sends Sam to Seattle to bring George's fiancé back to Alaska.
+George sends Sam to Seattle to bring George's fiancée back to Alaska.
 Sam finds she is already married, and returns instead with Angel.
 Sam, after trying to get George and Angel together, finally romances Angel, who, in the meantime, is busy fighting off the advances of George's younger brother, Billy.
-Frankie is a con man trying to steal the partner's gold claim.
-Written by
+Frankie is a con man trying to steal the partners' gold claim.

 Was this review helpful to you?